UB-Mannheim/ape/README.md

 Summary
 -------

-Every email ALMA sends can be printed out by a custom printer within your local network.
+Every email ALMA sends can be printed by a custom printer within your local network.
 "Request Letters", "Resource Slips", "Reminders" or other emails that are received by the server are directly forwarded to the APE script.